QVEU/.github/profile/README.md

 This is the virtual home of the Quantitative Virology and Evolution Unit.
 We are virologists, computational biologists, and evolutionary biologists interested in how viral pathogens emerge and evolve.

 ## Resources
-- [Tutorials] for lab computational tools used by the lab. (https://github.com/QVEU/QVEU_Code/tree/main/Tutorials)
+- Tutorials for lab computational tools used by the lab: https://github.com/QVEU/QVEU_Code/tree/main/Tutorials

 ## Getting Started - Version Control with GitHub